 To start a claim for medical negligence you should seek independent legal advice from a solicitor who specialises in these types of cases.
 It is important to do this as soon as possible because there are strict time limits for making a claim.
 If you have already made a formal complaint, keep a copy of this and any response received as this may assist your claim.

 Try to provide as much information as you can, with accurate dates of appointments or treatment whenever possible.
 Your solicitor should be able to give you some initial advice in relation to your case, although it is likely that they will need to investigate matters further before advising whether or not your claim is likely to be successful.

 Once you have instructed a solicitor they will begin to assess and investigate your claim.
 This normally begins with obtaining your medical records, which will need to be fully reviewed.
 Medical reports from an expert will then need to be obtained to support your claim.

 Your solicitor will then explain the next steps in your claim, which will depend on the nature of your particular case and may involve further medical examinations etc.

 The actual amount of compensation varies significantly and depends on the injury sustained and the effects of that injury.
 We can only give you an idea of the likely amount of compensation you will receive after we have assessed and considered the details of your claim.
 An accurate assessment can only be made after medical evidence has been obtained.

 If you believe you may have a case the first thing to do is contact us.
 We are specialists in dealing with claims for medical negligence and are happy to give you some initial advice.
-Visit our medical negligence claims page for more information on making a claim with us, or if you're ready to speak to us, call us on 08000 93 00 94 or click on the button below.
+Visit our medical negligence claims page for more information on making a claim with us, or if you're ready to speak to us, call us on 08000 93 00 94.
 Remember, you will not be obliged to do anything further.